Are you ready for the big day?

-Maybe so, but your current and future assets — from current real estate holdings, valuable personal property and investments to potential inheritances and other windfalls — can’t be protected by love alone.
+Maybe so, but when filling out current and future assets on the prenup asset form — from current real estate holdings, valuable personal property and investments to potential inheritances and other windfalls — can’t be protected by love alone.

 If you’re committed to protecting your legacy in the event that your upcoming marriage ends in divorce, pre-wedding planning is crucial.
-Many believe that a prenuptial agreement is the most effective planning tool.
+Many believe that using a prenup to protect wealth is the most effective planning tool.

 Prenuptial agreements became common in the 1970s and have gained in popularity ever since.
 However, a “prenup” is far from the only form of pre-divorce asset protection.